Kentico/kentico-cloud-js-sdk-test-http-service/README.md

   // QUERYING THE DATA AGAINST THE URL /https:\/\/deliver.kenticocloud.com\/.*\/items/,
   {
-    // HERE YOU PROVIDE YOUR FAKE RESPONSE FOR ThIS PATTERN
+    // HERE YOU PROVIDE YOUR FAKE RESPONSE FOR THIS PATTERN
     fakeResponseJson: {
       items: [
         {